Fintech’s First “Easy Button” — The Quiltt Connector

 - Log into the Quiltt Dashboard.

-- Have your lead or customer visit the URL or your website/app.
+- Have your lead or customer visit the URL or your website/app to go through Connect.

 While we will always support code-based configuration for complex use-cases, there are no API calls, token handshakes or complex configuration objects required!